Image-X-Institute/IntERAct/README.md

 Content is released under [this licence](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/a5fb87378eb501c1a9539277ff3f0080b794489e/Copyright%20Notice%20and%20Licence.pdf) which includes attribution guidelines, contribution terms, and software and third-party licences and permissions.

+## Limitations and safety of the robotic motion phantom

+The UR3 robot has automated tasks up to 3 kg (6.6 lbs).
+It has reach radius of up to 500 mm (19.7 in) with 0.1 mm repeatability.
+For all other safety related issues, please visit the [Universal Robot website](https://www.universal-robots.com/articles/).

+## Future work

+Future works planned to be done with this project:

+- Phantoms with lung insert for quality assurance of the markerless tracking systems.
+- Concurrent geometric and dosimetric quality assurance with a radiation detector or films.
+- QA other real-time tracking systems such as depth sensors or a face phantom as used in the [Remove Mask Project](https://image-x.sydney.edu.au/home/remove-the-mask/).

 ## Authors

 Dr. Saree Alnaghy, Dr. Chandrima Sengupta, Kuldeep Makhija.